-We are privileged to have five of the UK’s greatest Explorers as Patrons:
+We’re privileged to have some of the World’s greatest Explorers & Artists as our Patrons:

 Colonel John Blashford-Snell CBE